FSHMP/vote-for-india/readme.md

                 pip install -U Flask

 ## Step 3 - Run the application
-1. Now cd into the cloned directory.
+1. Now cd into the cloned directory and also into wsgi dir
 2. Start the app like this

                 python manage.py